 Each mobile development program offers a unique curriculum.
 However, some courses are common to most programs in the field.
-These classes provide foundational knowledge that prepares students for more specialized coursework.
+These classes teach students foundational knowledge that prepares them for more specialized coursework.
 Most mobile development programs cover topics including Apple programming, information security, and project management.

 Curriculum for an Online Bachelor’s Degree in Mobile Development

 Because Apple dominates the mobile industry, application programmers must make their software compatible with Apple’s technology.
 This course teaches the necessary technical skills to write applications for Apple devices.